 A Manciple is a purchaser for a law court.
 In the “General Prologue,” the Manciple is described as a worthy businessman, and a moderate man without debts.
 Remarkably, we are not given a physical description of the Manciple.
 The formal presentation of the Manciple is subordinate to the content of his tale.
 “The Manciple’s Tale” is the penultimate tale in The Canterbury Tales.
 It is about Phoebus Apollo, a most “lusty bachiler” (107), who once dwelled on earth as ancient books say (i.e. Ovid).
 He is a skilled archer and minstrel with a pet crow who is white-colored and sings beautifully from his cage.
 The crow can also accurately mimic humans.
 However, Apollo has a beautiful wife whom he imprisons in his house.

-The Manciple pauses for a moment to comment on the nature of men, or natural law -he believes that men have uncontrollable appetites and a ‘lust for domination’ not unlike a cat chasing a mouse or even a she-wolf.
-In other words, he disagrees with Aristotle to an extent in that this inherently unjust nature cannot be habituated (in Aristotelian terms), or changed for the better.
+The Manciple pauses for a moment to comment on the nature of men, or natural law.
+He believes that men have uncontrollable appetites and a ‘lust for domination’ not unlike a cat chasing a mouse or even a she-wolf.
+In other words, he disagrees with Aristotle to an extent in that man’s inherently unjust nature cannot be habituated (in Aristotelian terms), or changed for the better.

 For this reading I used the Broadview Canterbury Tales edition which is based on the famous Ellesmere Manuscript.
 The Broadview edition closely matches the work of Chaucer’s scribe, Adam Pinkhurst.